readthedocs/website/content/posts/addons-by-default.md

 ### Visual changes

-Even if the build has completed successfully, there may be some visual changes you noticed.
+Even if the build has completed successfully, there may be some visual changes.
 Version and pull request notifications were completely re-designed and the flyout menu has been moved to a floating position in the bottom right, for example.